raspberrypilearning/sensing-space/lesson-5/lesson.md

 ## Learning objectives

 - To understand that objects in orbit are always falling towards the Earth.
-- To understand that gravity can be simuated by circular motion
+- To understand that gravity can be simulated by circular motion

 ## Learning outcomes